 - Say your marker word ‘good’ and reward

 PRO TIP: Finish your training session with some play to help them associate it with fun times.
 Also, keep in mind that a puppy’s attention span runs short, so try to keep the training sessions on that end as well – a break after 5 sits will always ‘sit’ well.

-Trying to get them to know their name is quite a simple task.
-And you can look forward to walks in the park actually being a walk in the park once your puppy gets the hang of it.
+Trying to get them to come back when you want them to is quite a simple task.
+And you can look forward to walks in the park actually being a walk in the park once your puppy gets the hang of recall training.

 PRO TIP: When it comes to teaching recall, safety comes first!
 Well, it should always come first, but in this case, we like to emphasize it.
 A 5 or 10m recall lead connected to a harness is great to use if you’re not too keen on letting your puppy off the lead yet.